Hannah Arendt on the Human Condition: Productivity Will Replace Meaning

 Jack Maden

-By Jack Maden | September 2024
+By Jack Maden | June 2026

-6-MIN BREAK
+8-MIN BREAK

 You begin the task; you complete the task.
 You begin the task; you complete the task.
-For Arendt, this is a description not of work but of labor.
+For 20th-century thinker Hannah Arendt, this is a description not of work but of labor.
 In terms of freedom and meaning, labor is the lowest tier of human activity; unfortunately, it’s also the tier to which most other kinds of human activity are being reduced.

 Arendt offers this analysis in her prescient 1958 book, The Human Condition, which provides an account of what Arendt calls the vita activa, the life of activity.